novafacing/cannoli/README.md

 # Cantrace

 Cantrace is a coverage tracer that runs really fast!
 It uses Cannoli (which it's forked from...we'll work on that) to get coverage information of all branches in one or more executions of a program and output it as (for now...)
 JSON.
+It works on x86_64 only for now, although there is no reason it won't work on other architectures once objects and disassembly are taken care of.

 ## Building